QubesOS/qubes-doc/about/faq.md

 ### My HVM in Qubes R4.0 won't let me start/install an OS

-I see a screen popup with SeaBios and 4 lines, last one being "Probing EDD (edd=off to disable!... ok".
+I see a screen popup with SeaBios and 4 lines, last one being `Probing EDD (edd=off to disable!... ok`.

 From a `dom0` prompt, enter: